gfx-rs/gfx-rs.github.io/_posts/2018-08-10-dota2-macos-performance.md

 ### Conclusions

 MoltenVK does a good job translating Vulkan to Metal.
-Interestingly though, it can be slower than OpenGL on low settings.
-This doesn't match either Phoronix or Valve/MoltenVK's numbers.
-We suspect the difference to be explained by Phoronix taking a 10x shorter run with pre-loaded pipeline caches.
+Interestingly, though, it can be slower than OpenGL on low settings.
+This doesn't match Phoronix nor Valve/MoltenVK's numbers.
+We suspect the difference to be explained by Phoronix using a 10x shorter run with pre-loaded pipeline caches.
 In this case GL would struggle creating all the new pipelines and will not have time to reach the full speed - not exactly an Apples to Apples comparison :)

-Strangly, MoltenVK exhibit some sort of "warmup" behavior, where the second run can be up to 5% faster than the first one (we do include this in the comparison).
-This is unlike gfx-portability, which always shows the same performance.
-We are not sure what might be causing the warmup effect, given that we cleared `dota/shadercache/vulkan/shaders.cache` consistently.
+Strangely, MoltenVK exhibits some sort of "warm-up" behavior, where the second run can be up to 5% faster than the first one (we do include this in the comparison).
+This is unlike _gfx-portability_, which shows consistent performance.
+We are not sure what might be causing the warm-up effect, given that we cleared `dota/shadercache/vulkan/shaders.cache` before each run.

 Either way, our benchmarks show that OpenGL is still fairly good on MacOS, and it's a high bar to beat for any Vulkan portability implementation, at least in the context of Dota2 performance.
-The performance shift seen on high settings could be explained by the raised scene complexity (which is where low-level APIs generally help), but there is also compute shaders usage in Dota2, which are not available on MacOS's older OpenGL version.
-In other words, it's not always the raw performance to gain on MacOS but rather more features that allow certain workloads to use the GPU more efficiently.
+The performance shift seen on high settings could be explained by the higher scene complexity (which is where low-level APIs generally help).
+Dota2 also starts to use compute shaders on higher settings, which are not available on MacOS's older OpenGL version, so that can also be a contributing factor.
+In other words, the perfromance shift might not be because of the raw performance gain from using Metal on MacOS but instead the additional supported features which allow certain workloads to use the GPU more efficiently.

-We believe that immediate command recording has a great potential that hasn't yet been realized with Dota2 as it is architectured today with it's one big submission per frame, which increases latency on the already latency-limited program.
-Hopefully, we'll see more applications taking advantage of it in the future.
+We believe that "Immediate" command recording has great potential that hasn't yet been realized with Dota2 as it is architectured today with it's one big submission per frame, which increases latency on the already latency-limited program.
+Hopefully, we'll see more applications taking advantage of this in the future.

 #### Rust

 Rust has proven itself viable in complex high-performance systems.
-We were able to build solid abstractions and hide the complexity behind tiny interfaces, while still being able to reason about and optimize low-level performance.
-Iterating on large architectural changes was a breeze - we just change the core piece and then fix all the compile errors.
+We were able to build solid abstractions and hide the complexity behind tiny interfaces, while still being able to reason about and optimize the low-level performance.
+Iterating on large architectural changes was a breeze - we would just change one most important piece and then fix all the compile errors.

-Optimizing our implementation wasn't different from optimizing a regular C++ one, other than the feel of safety when doing so, and the fact a typical profiler considers Rust programs to be mostly moving bytes around.
-In the end, our portability implementation was able to compete toe to toe with the official alternative (MoltenVK shipped as Dota2 DLC), surpassing it by 13% on a dual-core system with integrated GPU, and by 3% on quad-core systems with dedicated GPUs.
+Optimizing our implementation wasn't different from optimizing one written in C++ other than the feeling of safety when doing so, and the fact that a typical profiler considers Rust programs to be mostly moving bytes around.
+In the end, our portability implementation was able to compete toe-to-toe with the official alternative (MoltenVK shipped as Dota2 DLC), surpassing it by 16% on a dual-core system with integrated GPU, and by 3% on quad-core systems with dedicated GPUs.

 To be fair, we don't think MoltenVK has put as much effort into optimizing the code to date as we have.
-So while we could see a lot of potential in improving our Metal backend further, MoltenVK likely has more low-hanging fruits to grab at this point.
+So while we can see a lot of potential in improving our Metal backend further, MoltenVK likely has more low-hanging fruits to grab at this point.

 The Rust ecosystem deserves a special mention: hooking up extra dependencies took mere minutes, and most of the time things just worked.
 Special thanks to:
   - [@SSheldon](https://github.com/SSheldon) for macOS API libraries